cosmos/cosmos/WHITEPAPER.md

 the blockchain more than `ValidatorTimeoutMaxAbsent` times, that validator will become inactive, and lose `ValidatorTimeoutPenalty` (DEFAULT 1%) of its stake.

-Some "malicious" behavior do not produce obviously discernable evidence on the blockchain.
+Some "malicious" behavior does not produce obviously discernable evidence on the blockchain.
 In these cases, the validators can coordinate out of band to force the timeout of these malicious validators, if there is a supermajority consensus.